 Senior Honors Thesis

 The honors thesis is an extensive and substantial report of a project completed during the senior year, but it may be based in part on work performed earlier than this.
 The final version of the honors thesis is expected to be a substantive contribution to the student's field, and so the standards will be those appropriate to the public health discipline in which the student is writing.
 To qualify for honors, a thesis should represent original thought or be an exceptional conceptualization of a problem.
 The thesis must meet the following standards, as judged by the faculty advisor and by a second reader designated by the Public Health Steering Committee (PHSC).

-The thesis must be organized to answer an original question that is answerable through the work done as part of the thesis project.
+The thesis must be organized to answer an original question through the work done as part of the thesis project.

 - “Original” means that the question has not already been asked and answered in existing published work in the same manner as the proposed work.